$500,000 Settlement For a School Teacher Who Suffered Disabling Spine Surgeries Following an Automobile Accident.

 To be covered under a long term disability insurance policy, an individual must be able to establish that they are disabled as defined by the policy.
 Medical bills and reports from physicians are common forms of evidence used to establish a disability.

 Certain types of disabilities such as pre-existing conditions are often excluded from long term disability coverage.
 Additionally, even if a certain type of disability would otherwise be covered, many policies impose limits on coverage based on how an injury was incurred.
-Finally, coverage may be denied if there is insufficient evidence to support a disability or that a person is not able to continue to work.
+Finally,

 Accidents can happen to anyone.
 Just because you do not work in a dangerous profession does not mean that you will not have coverage under a long term disability insurance policy.